StarLegacy/StarLegacy.Wiki/Planets/Cerus Alpha.md

 ## Quick Notes

 It's the nether.
 Lots of mobs and huge oceans of lava.
-This planet isn't for someone who wants the easy life.
 It contains gold and quartz as well as a couple other things.
 You need a space suit or environmental helmet outside.
+Despite the looks, it is not as difficult to live here as many people think.

 [View it on the map](https://dynmap.starlegacy.net/?worldname=CerusAlpha)